Magnesium

 What do my results mean?

-Low levels of magnesium in the blood (hypomagnesaemia) reflect:
+Low blood magnesium levels (hypomagnesaemia) reflect:

-1. magnesium deficiency in the diet;
+1. a deficiency of magnesium in the diet;

 3. excessive excretion of magnesium by the kidneys.